Abraham Rajchmann: Trepper network

 Rajchmann was introduced to Trepper, who used a codename to disguise his identity.
 Trepper informed him that his main function would be to act as an expert on the validity of certain documents and that a liaison would be arranged between himself and Rajchmann, that would be arranged through Soviet GRU officer Mikhail Makarov.
 When Rajchmann was recruited, Makarov was relieved of the responsibility of producing forged documents.

 On 16 September 1939, Rajchmann was arrested and interned in Saint-Gilles prison.
-Released in October, he contacted Trepper who reprimanded him for being interned and ordered him to prepare a new identity.
+When he was released in October, he contacted Trepper who reprimanded him for being interned and ordered him to prepare a new identity.
 Trepper had high regard for Rajchmann, the forger, but little regard for Rajchmann, the man.
 He felt that Rajchmann was conceited, foolhardy, and too quick to show contempt.
 Rajchmann told Trepper that he was relatively well known in Brussels, so a new identity would be useless.
 They both agreed that Rajchmann should hide in a quiet house with a garden where the Soviet agents could visit him, in private.

 For the next six months, Rajchmann worked for Trepper organising passports and visas.
 Toward the spring of 1940, Trepper admitted to Rajchmann that he worked for Soviet intelligence and the work was directed against Germany.
 For Rajchmann, whose entire family had been killed during the Invasion of Poland, in September–October 1939, it was welcome news, as it enabled him to strike back at the Germans.